• R4 Style

 Journaling Prompts

-• What am I letting go of — and what am I ready to carry forward?
+• What am I letting go of—and what am I choosing to carry forward?

 • What does healing look like for me today?

-• How can I show myself compassion in this stage?
+• How can I show myself compassion in this stage of my journey?

 Peer Connection